Dave-Webb86/data_vis_template/README.md

 # data_vis_templates

 Toolkit is put in place to provide ready to use python templates for common data visualisation charts.
+Templates are provided as examples and can be readily modified as required for purpose.

 All charts are designed using the best practice principles explored by Cole Knafflic in her book [Storytelling with Data](https://www.storytellingwithdata.com/).